Rated 5 stars

 Some bamboo types can grow up to 35 inches a day and can reach full maturity in just three months, meaning that you could plant it in April and by August, your garden could be overrun.

-Our bamboo removal services include:
+Our professional bamboo removal services include:

 • Removal on sites from 1m2 to over 1000m2